 Other water villas options here include split-level dhoni loft suites which have airy interiors, vaulted ceilings with full-length glass windows, as well as a large downstairs living space to unwind in.
 The spacious decked terrace has steps that lead straight down into the warm waters of the lagoon.
 There are also loft villas and one-bedroom villas, yet the star of the show goes to the enormous 3229 sq ft COMO sunrise and COMO Sunset Villas.
 With their own private jetty, separate wings, outdoors showers, step-off the deck balconies, and a private butler service, these villas are certainly impressive.

 As for the resort, Cocoa Island by Como offers a more laid-back, rustic vibe which only adds to its charm.
+Click here to see more photos and book at stay at Cocoa Island.
 Drawing inspiration from both Maldivian and Balinese culture, it does lack a little of the bling-factor of mega-resorts though, so if you want everything to be new and shiny, then this may not be the spot for you.

 St. Regis: Overwater Opulence